MetaFam/TheGame/docs/great-houses/house-of-daos.md

 - If there are links & resources you would like to add to the page above, you are free to [submit them here](https://github.com/MetaFam/metagame-wiki/blob/master/docs/great-houses/house-of-daos.mdx). (and get rewarded if accepted ofc)
 - If you have any questions or need any help, you are welcome on our [Discord](https://discord.gg/6JFXC9T) :)
-- Next up: House of dApps?
-House of DeFiance?
-House of Tokens? 😱 Frontrun me?

 ## Subscribe?